 This tutorial was updated in October 2022 and is based on Flex Gateway 1.2.0.

-You can use Flex Gateway in a local or connected mode.
+You can use Flex Gateway locally or in connected mode.
 If you use it locally, you will only be able to run it from your local machine, but you can’t manage the APIs from Anypoint Platform.
 In connected mode, you can view your gateways, your API instances, and policy configurations in API Manager.
-In this tutorial, we will register and run Flex Gateway in local mode using the Flex Gateway Docker image.
+In this case, we’ll register and run Flex Gateway in connected mode using Flex Gateway as a Linux service.

 In this tutorial, you’ll learn how to:

 systemctlis used to start/stop the Flex Gateway service.

 1 - Log in to Anypoint Platform and navigate to Runtime Manager.
 Click on the Flex Gateways tab on the left and select Add Gateway.

 If this is the first time you access Anypoint Platform, it may ask you to select an environment.
 Choose Sandbox.